 And that’s when it gets rough: you’ll start thinking you’re not good enough and that maybe you should just quit altogether.

 Disappointment is the best way to fail at learning programming.
-So you want to avoid that at all costs.
+You want to avoid that at all costs!

-Therefore, make sure your expectations are aligned with reality.
-Remember, when you start programming, you’ll begin with learning the very basics first.
+Therefore, make sure your expectations are realistic starting now.
+When you start programming, you’ll begin with learning the very basics first.
 Slowly, you’ll build up your skills and you can create more challenging and complex projects.
-But it’ll take time before you can build a full-blown web application, for example.

 Just make yourself a learning plan based on your goals.
 Then, go one step at a time and track your progress.
 Celebrate each small success you have and remember to look back at how far you’ve come already!